 “The QbTest provides an up-to-date platform to test and observe young people and gain meaningful data, which can be easily interpreted to support the diagnostic process.
 It helps to reduce clinical observation time, supporting an overall reduction in time for the diagnostic process.
 The QbTest also supports ongoing monitoring and efficacy of the use of medications, which is a huge help.”

 Fran Guerra, Neurodevelopmental Nurse Specialist, Leicestershire Partnership NHS Trust

-Sustainability has been achieved with all three demonstrator trusts mainstreaming funding for QbTest from 2018 based on positive outcomes and evaluation.
-All have signed contracts with Qbtech for the ongoing provision of QbTest.
+Sustainability has been achieved with all three demonstrator trusts mainstreaming funding from 2018 based on positive outcomes and evaluation.

 The 12-month demonstrator ran from January 2017 to December 2017.
-Ongoing collaboration between EMAHSN and Qbtech Ltd to facilitate adoption and spread will run to 2020.
+Ongoing collaboration between EMAHSN and Qbtech Ltd to facilitate adoption and spread will from April 2020 – to date

 Dara Coppel, Head of Innovation Programme Delivery, East Midlands AHSN

 Chris Taylor, Associate Director of Communications & Engagement, East Midlands AHSN